Amari Burney Talks UF Defense - ESPN 98.1 FM - 850 AM WRUF

 Burney on Feleipe Franks

-The Gators are undoubtedly extremely familiar with Arkansas quarterback Feleipe Franks.
-The former Gator played play years in the orange and blue under Head Coach Dan Mullen before transferring to become Arkansas.
+We are undoubtedly extremely familiar with Arkansas quarterback Feleipe Franks.
+He of course played for the Gators under coach Dan Mullen before transferring to Arkansas.

 Burney said players come and players go, but the Gators will continue to do what they do defensively.

-When asked about the Arkansas quarterback specifically, Amari stated, “You guys know Feleipe.
-Great runner, big arm, so we kind of feel like they’re going to try and take shots on us.”
+When asked about the Arkansas quarterback specifically, Burney said he thinks he knows what to expect.
+“You guys know Feleipe.
+Great runner, big arm, so we kind of feel like they’re going to try and take shots on us,” Burney said.

 “Before I got here when they played Tennessee.
-The last play of the game when he chucked the ball up to Tyrie [Cleveland] and he caught the ball in the endzone.
+The last play of the game when he chucked the ball up to Tyrie and he caught the ball in the end zone.
 I was here for that game as a recruit.
 It was just a crazy experience for the whole stadium to go crazy like that.”

 Stopping the Run Game